ppedrinho10/otd-zinnia-mt100/README.md

 ## Next technical objective

 Capture or derive a reliable T505-specific identification method and verify how `TipDown` is encoded after vendor-mode initialization.
 Avoid submitting a parser based only on `Pressure > 0` until click/release behavior and low-pressure edge cases are tested.

+## Acknowledgements

+This research builds upon the previous investigation published in the OpenTabletDriver project issue #4301.

+Special thanks to GitHub user @zondonaidejr for publishing the initial T505 investigation, diagnostics and the 1060N configuration that made this research possible.